frostweb3/kadena-presentations/test-presentation/source.md

 slide_bg_is_video: true                         # true to use a darkened version of the video as slide background
 ---

-# Styled Pandoc Presentation Template zyyy
+# Styled Pandoc Presentation Template

 Create Kadena-themed presentations from markdown using pandoc